-During the second half of the 18th century, the Polish-Lithuanian Commonwealth started facing many internal problems and King Stanisław August Poniatowski, hand-picked by Empress Catherine II of Russia, spent his reign torn between his desire to implement reforms and his perceived necessity of remaining in subordinate relationship with his Russian sponsors.
+During the second half of the 18th century, the once mighty Polish-Lithuanian Commonwealth started facing many internal problems as King Stanisław August Poniatowski, hand-picked by Empress Catherine II of Russia, spent his reign torn between his desire to implement reforms and his perceived necessity of remaining in subordinate relationship with his Russian sponsors.

-The Sejm’s great achievement was the adoption of the May Constitution of 1791.
-Often described as Europe’s first modern written national constitution, and the world’s second, after the United States’, the so-called Governance Act established a constitutional monarchy, strengthened the bourgeoisie and abolished many of the nobility’s privileges as well as many of the old laws of serfdom.
+The resulting Constitution of 3 May 1791, often described as Europe’s first modern written national constitution, and the world’s second, after the United States’, established a constitutional monarchy, strengthened the bourgeoisie and abolished many of the nobility’s privileges as well as many of the old laws of serfdom.

-But, once again angered by what was seen as radical republican Jacobin-style reforms, Catherine the Great, invited by the pro-Russian alliance of Polish nobles, known as the Targowica Confederation, who wished to restore the privileges they had lost under the May Constitution, invaded Poland in 1792, triggering the so-called War in Defence of the Constitution.
+But, once again angered by what was seen as radical republican Jacobin-style reforms, Catherine the Great, invited by the Targowica Confederation, an alliance of pro-Russian Polish nobles who wished to restore the privileges they had lost under the new Constitution, invaded Poland in 1792, triggering the so-called War in Defence of the Constitution.

-Abandoned by their Prussian allies, the badly outnumbered Polish pro-Constitution forces, commanded by Prince Józef Poniatowski and Tadeusz Kościuszko, avoided a decisive engagement and began a tactical withdrawal to the western side of the Bug River.
-But despite Polish victories at the battles of Zieleńce and of Dubienka, the Russian Army kept advancing, forcing the Polish forces to continue their retreat toward the Vistula.
+Abandoned by their Prussian allies, the Polish pro-Constitution forces, commanded by Prince Józef Poniatowski and a veteran of the American Revolutionary War, Tadeusz Kościuszko, were badly outnumbered.
+And despite Polish victories at the battles of Zieleńce and of Dubienka, the Russian army kept advancing, forcing the Polish forces to retreat towards the Vistula.

 With the outcome of the war still undecided and despite the fact that the Poles had reasonable chances of defending the Vistula river line, King Stanisław August Poniatowski decided to sue for peace, hoping that more could be gained through negotiations with the Russians, with whom he hoped a new alliance could be formed.
 Giving in to the Empress’ demand, the Polish king signed a ceasefire before joining the Targowica Confederation.